 Since micro-XRF analysis is non-destructive and requires minimum sample preparation, it is suitable for these kinds of samples.
 Moreover, since no sample charging is associated with X-ray excitation, the sample need not be coated.

-Given the fact that spot size of the Orbis is larger than that of the spot size of energy dispersive spectroscopy (EDS), micro-XRF is more suitable for larger areas and larger samples of interest.
+Given the fact that the spot size of the Orbis is larger than that of the spot size of energy dispersive spectroscopy (EDS), micro-XRF is more suitable for larger areas and larger samples of interest.
 Figure 1 shows a part of a daguerreotype obtained by means of the Orbis PC internal low magnification 10X camera.

 Although the overall chemistry of the plate was known, the Orbis Micro-XRF elemental analyzer was utilized to detect all unknown elements and their distribution, specifically, the elemental composition of the pink region depicted on the left cheek.
 It looks as if it has been added on purpose rather than discoloration.
 Again, completing this process sans destroying the sample is very important.

 In order to obtain a spectral distribution map, the stage shifts in a 2D raster whilst the X-ray detector acquires a set of points, scaling the intensities for each element.
 For this sample, the running conditions were 40kV, 600uA on a rhodium-anode X-ray tube.
 The scan acquired 256 x 200 points in the X and Y directions with the 30µm poly-capillary, for 0.4 seconds for each point.
 Maps for gold (Au) with L-series on the right and M-series on the left are shown in Figure 2.
-The capacity to operate at higher energies with micro-XRF analyzer helps in making comparison of two transition sequence of the same element.
+The capacity to operate at higher energies with a micro-XRF analyzer helps in making a comparison of two transition sequences of the same element.